 Fact: the only person who seemed inclined to suspect Snape of anything by the end of Book 5 was Harry.

 Well, it’s true that we soon learned otherwise in HBP.
 Some of his fellow Death Eaters had also suspected Snape, and had done so for some time.
 But, then, the Death Eaters probably made a cottage industry of suspecting one another.
-That’s the way Voldemort liked it.
+That’s the way Voldemort prefered it.

 Well, that’s a slight exaggeration.
 Voldemort, despite any statements to the contrary, really trusted nobody.
 To the extent that by the opening of HBP he appeared to have at least temporarily set a spy on his chief spy, parking Pettigrew in the man’s own house.
 But that doesn’t necessarily mean that he actually suspected Snape of anything in particular.
 (My examination of Voldemort’s probable reasons for sending Pettigrew home with Snape are gone into in the essay entitled ‘Exeunt Albus: Setting the Stage’.)